Books and Websites

 These books offer good information for students beginning to explore and understand the purposes and functions of different governmental systems.

 The Presidency (True Books) by Christine Taylor Butler (Children’s Press, 2008).
-Ages 9-12.
+Ages 8 and up.
 An introduction to the presidency and the executive branch of government.

-Vote! by Eileen Christelow (Clarion Books, New York 2003) All aspects of the voting process are explained by dogs in a comic book style.
+Vote! by Eileen Christelow (Clarion Books, New York 2003).
+Ages 6-9.
+All aspects of the voting process are explained by dogs in a comic book style.
 The book includes a timeline of voter rights in American history and information on political parties.

 You Want Women to Vote, Lizzie Stanton?
-By Jean Fritz, illustrated by DyAnne DiSalvo-Ryan (Putnam Publishing Group, 1999) This biography of 19th century feminist Elizabeth Cady Stanton is a fun way to learn about the women’s suffrage movement and what it takes to stand up for what you believe in.
+By Jean Fritz, illustrated by DyAnne DiSalvo-Ryan (Putnam Publishing Group, 1999).
+Ages 8-12.
+This biography of 19th century feminist Elizabeth Cady Stanton is a fun way to learn about the women’s suffrage movement and what it takes to stand up for what you believe in.

 Library of Congress: The Learning Page for teachers